eddmann/eddmann.github.io/_posts/2021/2021-02-15-advent-of-code-2015-day-21-rpg-simulator-20xx.md

 ## Part 2

-For part two, we are asked to determine what is the most amount of gold we could spend and still lose the fight.
+For part two, we are asked to determine the most amount of gold we could spend and still lose the fight.
-We can re-use all the functionality we built up for part one, except this time we wish to only include games the player loses.
+We can reuse all the functionality we built up for part one, except this time we wish to only include games where the player loses.
-From these lost games we can determine the highest costing player configuration 🌟.
+From these lost games, we can determine the highest costing player configuration 🌟.

 ```typescript
 const part2 = (input: string): number => {